theand9/Stingray-Test-Benchmarks/README.md

 Dependencies are provided in the `requirements.json` file.
 A web-hosted version of this will be up soon, it's link shall be provided below.

-Before running the tests, please ensure that you are in the folder where the project has been cloned.
-The data folder needs to be in the same _main_ folder as the code.
+*NOTE:* The data folder needs to be in the same _main_ folder as the code.